 This amazing orange upholstered wall made seating area, was simply incredible.
 I've never seen anything quite like it.

-The roof top pool/hot tub/fire pit was beautiful.
-I loved the cobalt blue cushions against the blue skyline.
-The pull up ottoman/stools in orange and black were so convenient and fun around the fire pit.
+This roof top pool/hot tub/fire pit is beautiful, I love the cobalt blue cushions against the blue skyline.
+The pull up ottoman/stools in orange and black are so convenient and fun around a fire pit.

 The smaller pool had an amazing long fireplace built in to the wall.

 LOCL was the restaurant and bar in the hotel.